 Trekking to Gunung Tahan is one of toughest and adventurous activities in Taman Negara.
-This activity is suitable, if you are physically and mentally fit.
+Hiking to the highest peak in Peninsular Malaysia (2187 m) is for you if you are physically and mentally fit.
 The trail is well known as one of the most challenging routes to trek in Malaysia.
 If you have enough courage to ascend and descend mountains, cross the rivers, long distance trekking, and camp for a few nights in the jungle, this is might be the best hiking experience you will ever make in your hiking life experience.

 You have a few optional routes to Gunung Tahan.
 Kuala Tahan – Gunung Tahan – Kuala Tahan is the first route, open to public for hiking.
 This classic trail is 53 km from Kuala Tahan and normally, groups take 7 days 6 nights to complete the route.
 Since 1999, Kuala Juram – Gunung Tahan – Kuala Juram route is open to public.
 This route is now getting more popular among climbers.
 It shorten your hiking distance to 32 km only and you just need 4 days 3 nights hiking.

 To learn more about Gunung Tahan hiking – click here

 The eastern flanks of Gunung Tahan and Gunung Gedong drop off very sharply into the headwaters of Sungai Tahan.
 One of the tributaries in the Ulu Tahan plunges and cascades spectacularly down the mountainside in what is known as the Four Steps Waterfall.